wheinrichs/CatFeederWebServer/README.md

 This server uses Node.js as the backend server implementation.
 It handles token distribution, google OAuth 2.0, google drive interfaces, and all login requests.

-This code is deployed on render and does not need to be cloned to run the application.
-It is made public here purely for educational and transparency purposes.

 In addition to running the server main functions, it also defines the model, schema, routes, and DAO for both the user accounts and the user schedules.
 The user and schedule information is stores in a mongoDB